By implementing Open Science principles throughout your research practice, you

 New advice for the global academic publishing sector has been released that aims to link academics with civil society, businesses and governments, so that innovations can be more widely understood and can contribute to the more effective delivery of the United Nations’ Sustainable Development Goals (SDGs).

-The DIAMAS project‘s new report, “National Overviews on Sustaining Institutional Publishing in Europe,” explores Diamond Open Access (OA) publishing in 10 European countries.
-It identifies how Diamond OA publishing and institutional service providers are financially sustained in specific national contexts.
-Key findings suggest that national contexts create unique conditions for […]
+The DIAMAS project‘s new report, “National Overviews on Sustaining Institutional Publishing in Europe,” explores Diamond Open Access (OA) publishing in […]

 Up for some good news today?